 Enough people mentioned they thought I was a Type 8 so I started to explore the number.
 That led me to reach out to an Enneagram coach.
 Megan pointed out that I needed to consider my fears, motivations, and desires when looking at my Enneagram number.

 That was where distinctions started to stand out:

-Every day in coaching is different, and there are many days when life is hard.
+Every day living the coaching life is different, and there are many days when life is hard.
 Rather than jumping in and fighting against a situation, I can stand back and pray when I’m aware of my best and worst tendencies and how they impact other people.

 Communicating How My Husband Will Hear Me